-Home to Hull University Archives, as well as the City Archives and Local Studies Library, Hull History Centre is a fantastic research facility in the heart of Hull.
-Free to all, including University of Hull students and staff, the History Centre provides access to 1000s or archival collections relating to a huge range of subjects.
+Home to Hull University Archives, Hull City Archives and Hull Local Studies Library, the Hull History Centre is a fantastic research facility in the heart of Hull.
+Free to all, including University of Hull students and staff, the Centre provides access to 1000s of archival collections which cover a huge range of subjects and themes.

-The University Archives' holdings are supplemented by material from the City Archives and Local Studies collections, which document all aspects of the history of Hull.
-This includes the City's maritime heritage, the administrative activities of the council and its predecessors, crime and punishment, the fate of the city during the warfare of the early to mid 20th century, geographical and architectural development, and much more.
+These holdings are supplemented by material from the City Archives and Local Studies collections, documenting all aspects of the history of Hull.
+This includes Hull's maritime heritage, the administrative activities of the council and its predecessors, crime and punishment, society and civic life, the impact of 20th century warfare on the city and its people, the geographical and architectural development of the city, and much more.

 Located on Worship Street, behind the New Theatre and opposite the old Central Fire Station, the Centre is just a 10 minute walk from Paragon Interchange.
 From campus it is easy to get to the Centre as there are a number of buses that will take you into the Interchange (5, 103, 105, or 115).
-Further directions can be found on the 'Visit Us' pages of the Centre's website.
+Further directions can be found on the 'Our Location' pages of the website.

 The Centre is open Tuesday to Friday (9:30-5:30) and is also open every 1st and 3rd Saturday of the month (9:00-4:30).
-Further details about Saturday opening can be found on the website.
+Further information is available on the 'Our Opening Hours' page of the website.